lichray/container_incomplete/paper/incomplete.md

 #### Container adaptors

- - the argument of `Compare` is a complete type, if any, and
+ - the argument of `Compare`, if any, is a complete type, and
  - the argument of `Container` is a complete type, and `Container::size_type` is a complete type.

 ## Sample Implementation

-The proposed solution has been implemented (as a llvm/libc++ fork) and well-
+The proposed solution has been implemented (as an llvm/libc++ fork) and well-
 tested: <https://github.com/lichray/libcxx/tree/container_incomplete>